Your task in this programming assignment is to implement a simple, parallelized application leveraging the

 from elsewhere with different firewall rules, then you may need to use a VPN).

 The files to be used in this assignment are accessible at:

-o this is the main 11Gb JSON file to use for your final analysis and report write up, i.e. do not use
+o this is the main 14Gb+ JSON file to use for your final analysis and report write up, i.e., do not use

-o smallTwitter.json this a 25Mb JSON file should be used for testing;
+o smallTwitter.json this a 35Mb+ JSON file that can be used for testing;

-o tinyTwitter.json this a 3.6Mb JSON file should be used for testing
+o tinyTwitter.json this a small JSON file that should be used for initial testing

 o You may also decide to use the smaller JSON files on your own PC/laptop to start with.